neos/form-yamlbuilder/README.md

 ### Configuring a custom form factory

-If needed, you can implement your custom form factories und configure them to be used for diffrent pesets indually.
+If needed, you can implement your custom form factories und configure them to be used for diffrent presets indually.

 ```yaml
 Neos: